pypa/packaging.python.org/source/overview.rst

-Not all developers have the right tools or experiences to build these components written in these compiled languages, so Python created the :term:`wheel`, a package format designed to ship libraries with compiled artifacts.
+Not all developers have the right tools or experiences to build these components written in these compiled languages, so Python created the :term:`Wheel`, a package format designed to ship libraries with compiled artifacts.
 In fact, Python's package installer, ``pip``, always prefers wheels because installation is always faster, so even pure-Python packages work better with wheels.